 Acid reflux occurs when the sphincter at the base of the esophagus isn’t working well, allowing fluid from the stomach to enter the esophagus.
-The worst foods for reflux can worsen painful symptoms, while other foods can soothe them, says GI surgeon Leena Khaitan, MD
+The worst foods for reflux can worsen painful symptoms, while other foods can soothe them, says UH gastrointestinal surgeon Leena Khaitan, MD

 “Diet changes can significantly affect acid reflux and allow you to avoid other treatments,” Dr. Khaitan says.

 “A diet balanced with vegetables, protein and fruits is best,” Dr. Khaitan says.
 Examples of the best foods for acid reflux include:

 - Chicken breast – Be sure to remove the fatty skin.
 Skip fried and instead choose baked, broiled or grilled.

 - Lettuce, celery and sweet peppers – These mild green veggies are easy on the stomach – and won’t cause painful gas.

 - Brown rice – This complex carbohydrate is mild and filling – just don’t serve it fried.